mk0dz/dirac-web/README.md

 ## Curious?

-Head over to [the preview page](https://spectre.louisescher.dev) to find out more!
+Head over to [the preview page](https://dirac.louisescher.dev) to find out more!

-### Spectre Integration
+### dirac Integration

-If you want to know more about how the custom integration that is used in the `astro.config.ts` file works, head over to the [integration's own README](https://github.com/louisescher/spectre/tree/master/package)!
+If you want to know more about how the custom integration that is used in the `astro.config.ts` file works, head over to the [integration's own README](https://github.com/louisescher/dirac/tree/master/package)!